 (Note: Make sure you change the “Files of Type” selection at the bottom of the dialog box)

-Step 3: Once you click “OK” your file will come into Inventor as a Part or Assembly, based on what you decided to import.
+Once you click “OK”, your file will come into Inventor as a Part or Assembly, based on what you decided to import.

-Step 4: If needed, make your direct edits to the model.
+If needed, make your direct edits to the model.
 Notice that I changed the appearance and added a few cut extrudes in the picture below.
-Also note that the material properties information from the original SolidWorks file came through to Inventor as well.
+What’s more, the material properties information from the original SolidWorks file came through to Inventor as well.

-Step 5: If the source file – SolidWorks in this case – changes, you’re going to want to have that update reflect in your Inventor model.
+If the source file – SolidWorks in this case – changes, you’re going to want to have that update reflect in your Inventor model.
 In order to update your Inventor model, save the updated non-native file to the same location as the original reference files.
-Make sure you replace / overwrite the original file.
+Make sure you replace or overwrite the original file.
 (Final Gearbox.SLDPRT)

 Using AnyCAD in Inventor 2018, you’ll notice a drastic increase to efficiency and productivity when working with non-native CAD files.
 If you have any questions, reach out to us at firstname.lastname@example.org and we’ll make sure you know how to use this powerful new feature.